Dubno, Podlaskie Voivodeship

-Dubno is a village in the administrative district of Gmina Boćki, within Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.
+Dubno is a village in the administrative district of Gmina Boćki, within Bielsk County, Podlaskie Voivodeship, in eastern Poland.

+History

 In early 17th century, voivode Mikołaj Sapieha erected a mansion in Dubno with four steeples, utterly destroyed during the Swedish Deluge.
 In late 18th century, the Potocki family built there one of the first sugar refinery plants in Poland.

-According to the 1921 census, the village was inhabited by 317 people, among whom 12 were Roman Catholic, 292 Orthodox, 9 Mosaic and 4 different.
+According to the 1921 census, the village was inhabited by 317 people, among whom 12 were Roman Catholic, 292 Orthodox, 9 Jewish and 4 different.
 At the same time, 10 inhabitants declared Polish nationality, 298 Belarusian and 9 Jewish.
 There were 31 residential buildings in the village.

+Three Polish citizens were murdered by Nazi Germany in the village during World War II.